The Best Longboards For Girls

 - Trucks are cheap

-Minority longboard comes in a medium price range.
-It is a bit pricier, but will not take too long to save up the money.
+Price Range: Minority longboard comes in a medium price range.
+It is a bit pricier, but won’t take too long to save up the money.

 Krown Sunset City Surf Longboard Skateboard

 Krown’s Sunset City Surf longboard is quite long and belongs to the Twin longboards category.
 The bottom of the deck is designed with a beautiful sunset cover (which is the reason for the name), while the top was taped with a black grip tape.

 - Maple construction